saghul/pyuv/docs/udp.rst

         Callback signature: ``callback(udp_handle, error)``.

+    .. py:method:: sendlines((ip, port), seq, [callback])

+        :param string ip: IP address where data will be sent.

+        :param int port: Port number where data will be sent.

+        :param object seq: Data to be written on the ``UDP`` connection.
+It can be any iterable object and the same logic is applied for the contained elements as in the ``send`` method.

+        :param callable callback: Callback to be called after the send operation has been performed.

+        Send data over the ``UDP`` connection.

+        Callback signature: ``callback(udp_handle, error)``.

     .. py:method:: start_recv(callback)

         :param callable callback: Callback to be called when data is received on the